 The recommended passport photo size is 35 x 40 mm, although there is some tolerance for variation.
 The Polizia di Stato publishes this helpful illustrated guide

 with much more information on passport photo requirements.9.
 May I apply for an Italian passport by mail?

-If you have never previously been fingerprinted to obtain a biometric Italian passport, no, you must appear in person at an Italian embassy, consulate, or questura to apply for an Italian passport.
+Due to fingerprinting requirements to issue a biometric Italian passport, no, you must appear in person at an Italian embassy, consulate, or questura to apply for an Italian passport.

 If travel to your embassy or consulate is a particular hardship, ask if there is any upcoming special passport fingerprinting session available at an honorary vice consulate or elsewhere.
 Some embassies and consulates with particularly large geographic jurisdictions offer this special service.